Requires Vulkan 1.0

 6) Can we require the callbacks to be always called in the same thread with the Vulkan commands?

 RESOLVED No. Some implementations might choose to multiplex work from multiple application threads into a single backend thread and perform JIT allocations as a part of that flow.
-Since this behavior is theoretically legit, we can’t require the callbacks to be always called in the same thread with the Vulkan commands, and the note is to remind the applications to handle this case properly.
+Since this behavior is theoretically legit, we cannot require the callbacks to be always called in the same thread with the Vulkan commands, and the note is to remind the applications to handle this case properly.

 7) Should we add an additional “allocation failed” event type with things like size and heap index reported?